pogzyb/pyspark-aws-example/notebook/data/DATA.md

 CSV Files
 --
 The csv files for this example are large (150MB+).
-Instead of bogging down this repository with these files, I will leave it up to download and extract a reason sample for local EDA with Jupyter Notebook.
+Instead of bogging down this repository with these files, I will leave it up you to download and extract a reason sample for local EDA with Jupyter Notebook.

 Data source: